 The Land and Water Conservation Fund Act provides for compliance and enforcement to protect LWCF projects in perpetuity.
 The effectiveness of this legal protection, however, necessarily assumes that advocates for public parks and recreation not only understand, but also ensure state/local government adheres to LWCF compliance requirements and NPS fulfills its enforcement responsibilities under the LWCF Act.
 NPS, itself provides the following advice:

-If you have concerns about threats to a park area that you think might have received a LWCF grant, contact one of the National Park Service field offices or your State Agency, as listed in the “Contact List.”
+If you have concerns about threats to a park area that you think might have received a LWCF grant, contact one of the National Park Service field offices or your State Agency.

 Administrators have databases of grant-assisted sites that will help them to determine whether Fund protections apply; also some states have their own grant programs that afford similar protection.

-In addition, perhaps more importantly, NPS provides an online database to identify state and local LWCF-assisted projects listed by county.
+In addition, perhaps more importantly, NPS provided an online database to identify state and local LWCF-assisted projects listed by county.

 LWCF State-Side Grants